10 Best Neck Gaiters for Runners Reviewed

 - Some users think it’s too tight of a fit

-This gaiter is made of merino wool and is fire retardant, odor resistant, and naturally moisture wicking.
+This gaiter is constructed from merino wool fabric and is fire retardant, odor resistant, and naturally moisture wicking.

 Not machine washable (at least according to the label – do so at your own risk).
 Some reviews have stated that it can be machine washed, but air dried, by laying it flat.